» Private Terraform Enterprise Installer - Simplified Migration

 » Software Upgrades

-This module installs the latest version of the Terraform Enterprise software automatically on boot, so an easy way to upgrade the application is to shut down the instance.
+By default, this module installs the latest version of the Terraform Enterprise software automatically on boot, so an easy way to upgrade the application is to shut down the instance.
 When the Auto Scaling Group boots a new instance, it will install the new software and resume operation.

 Alternately, you can upgrade the application from the management console, available on port 8800 of the instance, following the standard upgrade process for the installer.